lucasfernandoprojects/arduino-soil-moisture-monitoring/README.md

 * Three 220 ohm resistors
 * Glass of water

 Connect the 5V and GND ports of the Arduino to the breadboard.
 Attach the sensor power supply pins to the 5V and GND rows and the signal pin to A5.
 Set up the LEDs with resistors on the breadboard, connecting them to GND and ports 2, 3, and 4.
+Then, access the folder _code_, download the **_soil-moisture-monitoring.ino_** file and upload it to Arduino.

 <div style="display: flex; flex-wrap: wrap;">
     <img src="https://github.com/lucasfernandoprojects/arduino-soil-moisture-monitoring/blob/main/images/2-1.png" width="400" height="250" style="margin: 10px;">